layilin/SP23-33852/_excerpts/animals.md

 - Some strong-built fortress, won from haughty Gaul!
 - And tho' no plant such luscious nectar yields,
 - As yields the Cane-plant; yet, vile paricides![^f64n4]
-- Ungrateful ye! the Parent-cane destroy.
+- Ungrateful ye! the Parent-cane destroy...
 [180]

 [^f64n2]: James Wolfe (1727-1759), English army officer.
 Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite Rising of 1745.
 Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French general Louis-Joseph de Montcalm-Grozon, marquis de Montcalm, and the French army on the Plains of Abraham outside of Quebec city in September 1759.
 Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' War (1756-1763).